pchri/py-bt-presence-adapter/README.md

 - ~~Need to move configuration handling to a separate class~~
 - ~~Implement the BLEDevice class.
 Probably using a class/static thread variable~~
 - Figure out the dependencies/requirements.txt
+- Test what happens when other processes are using BT.
+It seems the exception handling in the BLE code does the trick.

 ## INFO